UVA-MLSys/DS5110_Fall_2024/Team 1/README.md

 ### Step Function Specifications

-We went beyond the project's initial scope by experimenting with different `world_size` parameters in *AWS Step Function with Lambda*.
+We went beyond the project's initial scope by experimenting with different `world_size` parameters in the AWS Step Function with Lambda process.
 This allowed us to observe how changing the number of parallel processes affected both performance and cost efficiency.

-Testing alternative `world_size` parameters helps determine the best configuration for our dataset, resulting in improved scalability and resource utilization.
-Additionally, we leveraged a *team group chat* for regular communication to coordinate our tasks, share insights, and manage project tasks.
+Testing alternative `world_size` parameters helped determine the best configuration for our dataset, resulting in improved scalability and resource utilization.
+We worked in the AWS CloudWatch reporting module to understand how output log files are structured and accessed.
+Using a team developed exploratory Jupyter-Notebook, we were able to ingest CloudWatch Log exports then isolate our teams executed Lambda Functions to capture performance metrics for reporting and review.
+Additionally, we leveraged a eam group chat for regular communication to coordinate our tasks, share insights, and manage project tasks.

 ### Cosmic AI Specifications
+The primary specification asked for the successful execution of the Cosmic AI Inference model within an AWS Step Function and to evidence our team's ability to capture and assess performance metrics for scalability.

+ As a step beyond this requirement, our team:

+ - 1. Designed and implemented our own AWS State Machine and S3 bucket environments.
+This allowed for separate Step Function execution and tracking, as well as separate bucket configuration for source data, Python files, and output capture.

+ - 2. Modification of the ‘inference.py’ model file to alter the Batch Size parameter for performance investigation and review.
+This entailed saving several versions of the model with each representing a different batch size update.

+ - 3. Modification of the World_Size parameter set in the Lambda Payload, as well as other key payload inputs to assess performance impact and stability.

+ - 4. Execution of the primary inference model using parallel distribution based on S3 data separation.
+This involved using the ‘DataParallel-CosmicAI’ Step Function but altering the Lambda Payload json code to connect the execution to our team’s ‘team-one-cosmic-data’ S3 Bucket for data sourcing, model .py files and reporting directories.
+We modified the World_Size parameter within the Lambda Payload code to adjust for the number of files to process, which allowed us to investigate performance impact associated with data size, while placing the data through a distributed processing design.

+ - 5. Development of exploratory Jupyter-Notebooks to a) consolidate performance json file outputs that were designed and saved down by the inference model code and b) to assist with the isolation and reporting of our team’s Step Function executions based on saved CloudWatch log .csv records.

+ - 6. Visualization of performance metrics using Seaborn/Python code.

 ---

 ## Results

-### Step Function
+### Step Function [Mid-Project Execution]

+The following results were captured from our initial run of the inference model on AWS, without parallel distribution of the data.

 | World Size | Lambda Init Duration (sec) | MapState Duration (sec) | Step Function Duration (sec) |
 |------------|----------------------------|-------------------------|------------------------------|